-Dwarf Pufferfish (Carinotetraodon Travancoricus) Fish Species Profile
+Dwarf Pufferfish (Carinotetraodon Travancoricus) Species Profile & Care Guide

 The Dwarf Pufferfish is one of the cutest freshwater species and the smallest Pufferfish in the aquarium hobby, and more hobbyists are starting to consider getting them.